magicSweep/tailwind-c/README.md

 ## Build

+- write imports for new files in src/index.ts

 - /src/theme/merge - files for tailwind config it must be es5 compatible, that's why it compiles separate of main compilation and then copy to dist folder

 - for publish first commit all changes, then run $ npm run build:lib then $ npm run release